OliverStone01/Try-Hack-Me/personal-notes/pre-security/how-the-web-works/how-websites-work.md

 ## Notes

 ### Task 1 - How websites work
-When you visit a website, your browser makes a request to a web server asking for information about the page you are visiting.
+When you visit a website, your browser makes a request to a web server asking for information about the page you are trying to visiting.
 The server will respond with the data that your browser needs to display the page.
 ```
         -> Request from browser ->        -> Request from browser ->
 [Browser]                        [Internet]                      [server]